 The Consortium for Scientific Assistance to Watersheds (C-SAW) is a team of specialists who provide FREE organizational and scientific technical assistance to Pennsylvania-based watershed and conservation organizations.

 C-SAW does not conduct watershed monitoring or assessments.
 Instead, C-SAW helps watershed organizations do a better job with their own monitoring and assessments.

 The Conservation Reserve Enhancement Program (CREP) pays farmers and other landowners to conserve and enhance their land.
 CREP agreements have significantly helped in cleaning up and maintaining New York City’s watershed and drinking water, improving the health of the Chesapeake Bay, and mitigating floods in Washington State.
 CREP is available for eligible cropland, and for marginal pastureland along non-forested streams.
-CREP Programs are being conducted with the support of US Department of Agriculture, Natural Resources Conservation Service (NRCS,) with four people currently working in the field for PNERCD on this program.
+CREP Programs are being conducted with the support of US Department of Agriculture, Natural Resources Conservation Service (NRCS) with two people currently working for PNERCD on this program.

 Storm Water Management is an area where PNERCD has held educational efforts to inform local communities of impending regulatory requirements.